 Home Health Aide

 For Floridians, June is not just the beginning of summer, it’s also the first month of hurricane season!
-Ask any home health aide in Boynton Beach, like one from Expicare Nursing Agency, Inc., and they’ll tell you: It’s imperative for caregivers to help seniors prepare for the hurricane months.
+Ask any home health aide, and they’ll tell you: It’s imperative for caregivers to help seniors prepare for the hurricane months.

 The following is a brief guideline of how to ready your aging loved one for storm season!

 One of the best ways to get ready for the upcoming storm months is to schedule a walk-through of the senior’s home.
 Look for any potential problem areas in your aging loved one’s home that could be vulnerable to a storm.
 This can include, but is not limited to:

 - Unshuttered windows

 By addressing these problems before hurricane season, you can save you and your senior a lot of grief in the future!